Latest News

 Pacing, finally, as a first-class signal.

-Time-on-question was logged but never consumed. v1.1 routes on it.
-The back-third accuracy gap closed by nine points.
+Time-on-question was logged but never consumed. v1.1 routes on it — built to close the back-third accuracy gap and reach the same precision in less time.

 EngineeringRead post